Frequently Asked Questions

 The Tier 1 Environmental Study identified several economic needs/goals for the area, including areduction in localized congestion in Dubois County, a reduction in crashes at key locations in Southern Indiana, and support for economic development in Southern Indiana.

 The corridor identified in Tier 1 was divided into five Sections of Independent Utility (SIU) for individual Tier 2 analysis.
 Section 1 uses existing US 231 and doesn’t require further study.
-Section 2 extends from I-64, around Huntingburg and Jasper, to SR 56 at Haysville.
+Section 2 extends from I-64, east around Huntingburg and Jasper, to SR 56 at Haysville.
 The Section 2 study launched in July 2024 and is anticipated to take approximately three years to complete.
 Timelines for SIU 3, 4, and 5 have not yet been determined.

 The Tier 2 analysis will determine the alignment and access plan for the new highway and facility type.
 It will also evaluate more site-specific impacts to determine the specific preferred location and right-of-way needs of a 200-to-500-foot-wide facility.